balderdashy/sails-docs/concepts/ORM/Lifecyclecallbacks.md

 ### Overview

 Lifecycle callbacks are functions that are automagically called before or after certain _model_ actions.
-For example, we sometimes use lifecycle callbacks for automatically encrypting a password before creating or updating an `Account` model.
-Another example use case is automatically regenerating a URL slug when a Project's `name` attribute is updated.
+For example, we sometimes use lifecycle callbacks to automatically encrypting a password before creating or updating an `Account` model.

-Sails exposes a handful of lifecycle callbacks out of the box.
+Sails exposes a handful of lifecycle callbacks by default.

 ##### Callbacks on `create`